Professional Armadillo Removal and Animal Control Services

 Armadillos are omnivores, though 90 percent of an armadillo’s diet is made up of insects and larvae.
 With their long, sticky tongue, armadillos catch ants, beetles, termites and other insects after digging them out of the ground.
-They also eat plants, eggs, small vertebrates and a bit of fruit.
+They also eat plants, eggs, small vertebrates, herbs and a bit of fruit.
 From time to time, they will scavenge for dead animals.

 There are 21 different species of armadillos; some armadillos are very small, while others are really huge.
 The smallest is the pink fairy armadillo, which is about 6" (15 cm) long.
 Giant armadillos are the largest of the species, and are about 5 ' (1.5 m) long.